 Cutter also became an active and outspoken abolitionist who served as a battlefield surgeon during the Civil War.
 During the battle of Bull Run, his belt buckle was nicked by a shot, and he was briefly taken prisoner.

-Throughout his diverse life, however, he never dropped his dispute with the Nashua Baptists, and he made sure no one would ever forget it, for he had it chiseled onto his wife's tombstone:
+Throughout his diverse life, however, he never dropped his dispute with the Nashua Baptists.
+He made sure no one would ever forget it, for he had it chiseled onto his wife’s tombstone:

 Caroline H. wife of Calvin Cutter, M.D.
 Murdered by the Baptist Ministry of the Baptist Church as follows…Sep’t.
 28, 1838; aged 33She was accused of lying in church meeting by theRev.
 D. D. Pratt and Deacon Albert AdamsWas condemned by the church unheard.She was reduced to povertyby Deacon William WallaceWhen an exparte council was asked of the MilfordBaptist Church, by the advice of their committee,George Raymond, Calvin Averill,and Andrew HutchinsonThey voted not to receive any communication onthe subject.
 The Rev. Mark Carpenter said hethought as the good old Deacon said,“We’ve got Cutter down and it’s best tokeep him down.”
 The intentional and maliciousdestruction of her character And happiness asabove described destroyed her life.
 Her last wordsupon the subject were “Tell the Truth and TheIniquity will come out”